himanimanjunath/wildlife-species-identifier/README.md

 **1) Removed missing labels:** Dropped all rows with missing values.

-**2) Created visualizations:** Visualized the distribution of image labels (`common_name`) using a horizontal bar chart, which showed major class imbalances; some species had thousands of samples while others had very few.
+**2) Created visualizations:** Visualized the distribution of image labels (`common_name`) using bar charts, which showed major class imbalances; some species had thousands of samples while others had very few.

 **3) Balanced classes (at the species level):** To reduce bias, we performed class balancing between "red deer" and "domestic cow" by:
 * Sampling the same number of "domestic cow" instances as there were "red deer"